 Adopting an agile approach to PPM allows decisions to be made quicker and less time to be spent managing the portfolio.

-Principles of Lean PPM
+Principles and objectives of Lean PPM

 Like agile delivery, Lean PPM accepts that change is inevitable and that external and internal factors will cause plans and projects to shift.